Search

 The buyer agrees to pay a fixed price for the energy the project generates and in exchange receives Renewable Energy Certificates (RECs) – a market-based instrument that attributes the environmental attributes of renewable energy generation to the holder.
 The developer receives a steady and predictable stream of revenue which helps them build and/or raise additional financing for the project.

 But here is where things get interesting.
 Because the buyer’s facilities are geographically distant from the project, the buyer doesn’t actually use the renewable energy generated from the project.
-Instead, the renewable energy is added to the grid and the buyer continues to rely on their local power options.
-Things are balanced by the initial fixed price that is set by the buyer and developer called the “strike price”.
+Instead, the renewable energy is added to the grid, and the buyer continues to rely on their local power options.
+Things are balanced by the initial fixed price that is set by the buyer and developer, called the “strike price”.

 If the market price for electricity generated by the project drops below the strike price, the buyer pays the developer to make up for the difference.
 This is a risk for the buyer.
 If the market price for electricity rises above the strike price, the developer compensates the buyer for the difference.
 This is a risk for the developer.